 The health and safety of all members of the MacPhail Center for Music community is our top priority.

-During this closure, we are working behind the scenes to expand protocols and practices that include social distancing, enhanced cleaning and sanitizing, and adapted programming.
 Our decision as to when and how to reopen will based on recommendations from the Centers for Disease Control (CDC), Governor Walz’s Directives, Minnesota Department of Public Health, local health officials and the MacPhail Sr. leadership team.
 We will keep you updated along the way.

 For the most up-to-date information on COVID-19 and its spread, please refer to the situation pages available through the CDC and the Minnesota Department of Health.